skyzyx/international-travel-planning-guide/README.md

 * Links and information in the template will likely be US-centric (because that's what _I_ need).

-* I tend to favor brands like: Apple, Anker, Belkin, and buying on Amazon.

 * I like some balance between _scheduled_ and _unscheduled_ plans.
 If there are specific things that _need_ to be scheduled, I schedule them and add their times to my travel plans.
 Otherwise, I'll just add some cool things to do, and we can decide when we get there what we feel like doing.

 * I try to explain concepts (e.g., time zones, electrical adapters) for my fellow (generally American) travelers.

-    > **NOTE:** The U.S. is a big place, and North America is surprisingly homogenous compared to other parts of the world.
+    > **CONTEXT FOR THOSE OUTSIDE NORTH AMERICA:** The U.S. is a big place, and North America is surprisingly homogenous compared to other parts of the world.
 Many Americans never leave the U.S. because it's so big and _they don't need to_.
 Sometimes, however, the result is that we never have to think about different power plugs, currencies, or more than a few hours of time zones.
 English is by far the dominant language, with Spanish coming in second, and French in third across North America.
 And several telecommunications companies have _North America_ plans with calling and data while traveling to Canada and Mexico.

-See [`TEMPLATE.md`](TEMPLATE.md) for the template itself, and the `examples/` folder for some (past) example trips where I’ve applied this template.